Jonathon-Fleming/ToxPi-GIS/Examples/Map Creation.md

 src="https://github.com/Jonathon-Fleming/ToxPi-GIS/blob/main/Images/ToolInterface.PNG" width = "300" height = "500" />
 </p>
 <p align = "center">
-    inFeatures: Input feature layer to draw ToxPi figures from
+    inFeatures: Input feature layer to draw ToxPi figures from  <br>
-    outFeatures: The desired name for the output feature layer
+    outFeatures: The desired name for the output feature layer  <br>
-    uniqueID: The column name for the unique identifier for locations
+    uniqueID: The column name for the unique identifier for locations  <br>
-    inFields: The list of all desired fields to be included as slices
+    inFields: The list of all desired fields to be included as slices  <br>
-    inputWeights: A string of weights for determining each slices radial width in order, separated by ;
+    inputWeights: A string of weights for determining each slices radial width in order, separated by ;  <br>
     inputRadius: A numerical value for determining the size of the drawn figures.
-The default is 1
+The default is 1  <br>
     </p>

 * Symbolize the resulting layer as desired (right click layer, symbology)